DCS-training/Digital-Method-of-the-Month/DMM Docs/3DScanning.md

 - 3DF Zephyr - Propriety software to do SfM
 - Blender - 3D modelling Open software

-#
 ## What should I choose?

 Below are a series of factors you may want to consider before deciding which technology to adopt

 - **Target** (Scale, precision, logistics)
 - **Resources** (Money and equipment eventually available)
-- **Times** (On site and postprocessing)
+- **Times** (On-site and postprocessing)
-- **Level of customisation** (Some tools are easily to use than other)
+- **Level of customisation** (Some tools are easier to use than others)

 **CDCS LIVE UPCOMING TRAINING**

-- **13 March - 28 March** (3 sessions): **From Photos to 3D Models.
-Introduction to Photogrammetry.** [https://www.cdcs.ed.ac.uk/events/photogrammetry](https://www.cdcs.ed.ac.uk/events/photogrammetry)
-- **14 March: Walking tour of the 3D Printing Facilities** [https://www.cdcs.ed.ac.uk/events/walking-tour-of-3d-printing-facilities](https://www.cdcs.ed.ac.uk/events/walking-tour-of-3d-printing-facilities)
+- **15 March: Introduction to Photogrammetry with the Arago Photogrammetric Rig.** [https://www.cdcs.ed.ac.uk/events/intro-photogrammetry-arago-rig](https://www.cdcs.ed.ac.uk/events/intro-photogrammetry-arago-rig)
+- **20 - 27 March** (2 sessions)**: Digital Drawing with AutoCAD** [https://www.cdcs.ed.ac.uk/events/digital-drawing-autocad-SS24](https://www.cdcs.ed.ac.uk/events/digital-drawing-autocad-SS24)
-- **28 April - 5 May** (2 sessions): **Data in AutoCAD.**  Learn how to operate the University of Edinburgh&#39;s BLK360 LIDAR scanners.
+- **25 March - 1 April** (2 sessions): **Recording 3D Data: Lidar Scanner Tutorials.**  Learn how to operate the University of Edinburgh&#39;s BLK360 LIDAR scanners.
 The two sessions will cover set up and data capture, convert raw LIDAR scan data into point cloud format for use in a range of post-processing and analysis software. [https://www.cdcs.ed.ac.uk/events/recording-3d-data-lidar-scanner](https://www.cdcs.ed.ac.uk/events/recording-3d-data-lidar-scanner)

 **OTHER LIVE TRAINING WITHIN THE UNIVERSITY**